abhithombare45/Projects/fitness_tracker/README.md

 # Tracking Barbell Exercises
-*Mini Master Project | Dave Ebbelaar | Vrije Universiteit Amsterdam*
+*Mini Master Project | Abhijeet Thombare | Pune, Maharashtra, India*

 This repository provides all the code to process, visualize, and classify accelerometer and gyroscope data obtained from [Mbientlab's WristBand Sensor Research Kit](https://mbientlab.com/).
 The data was collected during gym workouts where participants were performing various barbell exercises.